Streaming Services For Kids

 Having trouble figuring out what video streaming services you should subscribe to?
 If so, you need to take a look at each option, and figure out what your kids actually like.

 There are tons of streaming services available these days, and each of them has a different set of content, and of course separate pricing.
-It would be really easy to subscribe and pay for all of these services at the same time, but unless your children are watching 8+ hours of TV a day, you shouldn’t need to.
+It would be really easy to subscribe and pay for all of these services at the same time, but unless your children are watching 8+ hours of TV a day, you should not need to.

 We limit our kids to 2 hours of TV per day - yes, more than is probably recommended but it works for us.
-When the weather is warmer then we’ll spend more time outside, and it is easier to keep them entertained without the TV.
+When the weather is warmer then we will spend more time outside, and it is easier to keep them entertained without the TV.
 When it gets cold outside though, they start watching a bit more TV.

 As long as your kids are watching a small amount of TV, then you don’t really need to subscribe to more than one streaming service for a given month.
 There is so much content on each of the services, and among free services (Youtube) that subscribing to multiple services is really a waste of money.